opensourcepos/opensourcepos/README.md

 Open Source Point of Sale is licensed under MIT terms with an important addition:

-The footer signature "© 2010 - _current year_ · opensourcepos.org · 3.x.x - _hash_" including the version, hash and link our website MUST BE RETAINED, MUST BE VISIBLE IN EVERY PAGE and CANNOT BE MODIFIED.
+The footer signature "© 2010 - _current year_ · opensourcepos.org · 3.x.x - _hash_" including the version, hash and link to our website MUST BE RETAINED, MUST BE VISIBLE IN EVERY PAGE and CANNOT BE MODIFIED.

 Also worth noting: